 Alaska Wildland Fire Jurisdictions is a spatial dataset produced by the Bureau of Land Management-Division of Support Services and the Alaska Fire Service.
 It provides land ownership information for initial fire management decisions.
-FireBeans and IFM use the dataset to determine the default ownership and jurisdiction for a location.
+The dataset is used by Alaska CAD systems to determine the default ownership and jurisdiction for a location.
 The Alaska Wildland Fire Jurisdictions also forms the basis for several WFDSS datasets including: